Verbal and Emotional Abuse

 - Explosive anger frightens and intimidates others

-VA is confusing because often, the person who uses VA against others tries to turn everything around and make it the victim’s fault.
-Partners (those who are experiencing the VA) are often willing to take responsibility for “their part” of the problem, but VA is never the victim’s fault!
-There is no behavior that can justify using VA against another person.
+VA is confusing because the perpetrator tries to turn everything around and make it the victim’s fault.
+Partners of those who use VA are often willing to take responsibility for “their part” of the problem, but it is never the victim’s fault!
+There is no behavior that can justify abusing another person.

-Help must also be provided for those who are using VA against others.
-They are hurting deep inside, and they are too frightened to address this hurt.
-When they use VA against others it gives them a sense of release and relief from their pain.
+Help must also be provided for the one who is behaving in a VA manner.
+People who VA are hurting deep inside, and they are too frightened to address this hurt.
+The VA gives them a sense of release and relief from their pain.
 However, this relief is only temporary because the deep hurt remains.
-People who use VA to cope with their own emotional pain can be helped to face and heal the core issues that continually cause them to suffer.
+People who VA can be helped to face and heal the core issues that continually cause them to suffer.

 Abuse: More about the Core Healing Center